 Here's a cleaner view of these rays that cross the duct.

 Notice that the rays that the observer sees at altitudes of −4 and −6 minutes of arc actually cross, about 50 km away.
 So objects more than 50 km from the observer, and 100 m or so high, can be seen miraged (inverted).
 But there usually isn't anything but air for the observer to see in this region, so these mirages are not often noticed.
-However, beyond the atmosphere, there may be the setting Sun in this part of the sky; then it is miraged in what Alfred Wegener called the Nachspiegelung, or “late mirage” that appears after the Sun has “set” on the upper side of the duct and then reappeared below it.
+However, beyond the atmosphere, there may be the setting Sun in this part of the sky; then it is miraged in what Alfred Wegener called the Nachspiegelung , or “late mirage” that appears after the Sun has “set” on the upper side of the duct and then reappeared below it.
+There are some examples of this mirage on the page devoted to simulations of ducted sunsets.

 This is our first example of what may be called a “pseudomirage” — a purely refractive image inversion.
 There is no way the ray crossing shown here can be regarded as due to a “reflection”, like the ordinary inferior and superior mirages.
 (Note that the French word mirage that English has adopted is derived from the phrase se mirer, meaning “to be reflected; to see one's own reflection.”
-This term was originally used by French sailors, and rather reluctantly accepted in scientific usage around 1800.)
+This term was originally used by French sailors, and introduced into scientific usage around 1800.)

 One way to explain this mirage is to regard the denser air below the thermal inversion as acting like a simple convex lens, with a focal length of about 12 km in the example here.
 The mirage is then the inverted real image of distant objects that such a lens produces.